 Asymmetric genitalia in insects and spiders

-A short summary has been published in Genetica (2010; PDF).
+A short summary of the Biological Reviews paper has been published in Genetica (2010; PDF).

 asymmetry